How Recording Yourself Can Sabotage Your Public Speaking Improvement

 Avoid the Circle of Doom, Build the Circle of Success

-Many beginners fall into the “circle of doom” by trying to fix everything at once and focusing on mistakes.
-This approach increases stress and limits progress.
+Plenty of beginners drop into the Circle of Doom by trying to fix everything at once and fixating on what went wrong.
+It piles on stress and stalls progress.

-Gradually expand your comfort zone to tackle other areas.
+Gradually widen your comfort zone to take on the next area.

 Actionable Takeaways for Public Speaking Improvement